Nexiauk/fableseed_stories/README.md

 I ended up using Django’s built-in user model and extending it with a user profile model with extra fields.
 This was purely by accident as at the time I didn’t know you couldn’t extend the user model if you’d already migrated, which I had.

 Halfway through development, I realised that storing `fablebuds_cost` on `FABLE_BRANCH` was redundant.
 The cost should be determined by the flower type, so that rarer flowers are more valuable and the system remains consistent and scalable.

+I made an end-development change to USER_FLOWER -> earned_from_branch. it was originally set to cascade ond letion, but needed setting to null to preserve user flower record integrity while other branches of the same flower type existed.

 ## **Testing**